Phaneesh-Git/Vim_tips_for_k8_certifications/README.md

 ✅ **_Task 3_** - Append text at the end of a line
 ```
 '/' to search then
-SHIFT+a to append to the serch word
+SHIFT+a to append to the search word
 ```

 ✅ **_Task 4_** -Delete some txt from the cursor till end

 ```
 search '/word' then
-SHIFT+d to deletes then x
+SHIFT+d to delete then x
 ```

 ✅ **_Task 5_** - To indent a single line
 ```
 'o' to insert empty line
-SHIFT+. -to indent right then enter to keep inteding the soaces
+SHIFT+. -to indent right then enter to keep intending the spaces
-SHIFT+, - to indent left then enter to keep inteding the spaces
+SHIFT+, - to indent left then enter to keep intending the spaces
 ```
 ✅ **_Task 6_** -Add a line below or above
 ```